6 Reasons to Get a Mammogram

 And when cancer is detected when it’s still contained in the breast, the survival rate is 99%, according to the American Cancer Society.

-4. Signs of Cancer Can’t Always Be Felt.
+4. Signs Of Cancer Can’t Always Be Felt.

 Mammograms work by observing changes in breast tissue, and this means that they can detect cancer long before you or your physician might find a lump in your breast.

-5. Your Risk of Developing Breast Cancer Increases As You Age
+5. Your Risk Of Developing Breast Cancer Increases As You Age

 There are other factors can increase your risk as well, including: